olivark/phxlv/README.md

 </pre>

 - Install dependencies with `mix deps.get`
-- Create and migrate your database with `mix ecto.setup`
+- Create and migrate your database with `mix ecto.setup`.
+Make sure you got your postgres db running.
 - Install Node.js dependencies with `cd assets && npm install`
 - Start Phoenix endpoint with `mix phx.server`